U.S. stocks fell about 2 percent on the first day of trade for September as weak Chinese data pressured global markets.

 Gold steadied on Monday, bouncing up from session lows as oil prices rallied and the U.S. dollar fell.

 Asia stocks ended mostly lower on Monday, with Shanghai significantly paring losses amid reports that Beijing will halt its market intervention.

 European markets closed mixed on Friday, while investors remained vigilant after a roller-coaster week in global equity markets.

 Oil prices closed higher on Friday after bouncing back from six-and-a-half-year lows on recovering equities markets.

 Gold rose on Friday as technical indicators and suggestions the U.S. central bank may delay a rate rise provided support.

-U.S. stocks closed lower on the final day of trade for July, as investors digested energy earnings misses and soft data that could delay liftoff.
+U.S. stocks closed lower on the last day of trade for August as investors digested a volatile month amid uncertainty about China and the Fed.

 Get the best of CNBC in your inbox

 Today's selloff is completely normal so panicking would be premature, says Ron Insana.

 The NYSE invoked the largely unknown Rule 48 four times in the past week.
 Here's what the market usually does in response.